-To get started, please visit our resume and cover letter resource page.
+To get started, please visit our resume and cover letter resource page, which has a resume and cover letter guidebook.
 We recommend drafting a resume and then bringing it to an appointment or quick questions for review.

 Come talk to us!
 You don’t need to know what you want to do in your professional life to come to talk to us.
 Here are some preparation questions to ask us and your mentors:

 - I’m not sure how to get started because I’m interested in so many things (tip, lots of students don’t know where to start, so trying new experiences and reflecting on them will help you find your unique path)